Bio

 Publications

-- See full list on Google Scholar
+- Google Scholar (full list)

 I publish in top venues in Human-Computer Interaction, AI, and digital government, including TOCHI, TiiS, IJHCS, CSCW, CHI, and DG.O.
 My work spans journal articles, conference papers, workshops, and book chapters, focusing on explainable AI, social recommender systems, Gen-AI healthcare systems, and inclusive system design.